 The Architectural Engineering major covers the skills you need to develop complex designs that can meet all those needs, from the foundations to the services.

 This is part of the Bachelor of Engineering (Honours).

-Students in all majors do the same papers in the first year.
-These papers cover mathematics and computational techniques, as well as the communication and teamwork skills that are essential for the team environment engineers work in.
+Students in all majors do the same courses in the first year.
+These courses cover mathematics and computational techniques, as well as the communication and teamwork skills that are essential for the team environment engineers work in.